SBoudrias/Inquirer.js/README.md

 The constructor takes a facultative `String` value that'll be use as the separator.
 If omitted, the separator will be `--------`.

+Separator instances have a property `type` equal to `separator`.
+This should allow tools façading Inquirer interface from detecting separator types in lists.

 Prompts type
 ---------------------